tobiasfabian/Coding-Design-Guidlines/css/README.md

 ## Media queries

 A mobile-first approach should be followed.
 In most cases, the user interface design for mobile devices is simpler than that for larger devices.
-Additional complexitiy (larger devices) is added to the simpler mobile styles.
+Additional complexity (larger devices) is added to the simpler mobile styles.
 This is the reason why `@media (min-width: …)` should be used.

 To add specific styles for smaller devices the `(min-width)` rule can be negated like this `@media not all and (min-width: …)`

-Use `em` units for media queries. [^1]
+Use `rem` unit for media and container queries. [^1]

 ## Order of properties